active-elastic-job/active-elastic-job/README.md

 * Set `name` to the class name the of the (ActiveJob) job that should be performed.
 * Set `url` to `/periodic_tasks`.

-This is an example of a `cron.yaml` file which sets up a periodic task that is executed each minute.
+This is an example of a `cron.yaml` file which sets up a periodic task that is executed at 11pm UTC every day.
 The `url` setting leads to requests which will be intercepted by the gem.
 It then looks at the `name` setting, passed as a request header value by the SQS daemon, and instantiates a `PeriodicTaskJob` job object.
 Subsequently it triggers its execution by calling the `#perform_now` method.